ttinoco/PFNET/python/docs/networks.rst

 Buses in a network can have different properties.
 For example, some buses can be slack buses and others can have their voltage magnitudes regulated by generators, tap-changing transformers, or switched shunt devices.
 The :class:`Bus <pfnet.Bus>` class provides methods for checking whether a bus has specific properties.
 The following example shows how to get a list of all the buses whose voltage magnitudes are regulated by generators::

-  >>> reg_buses = [b for b in net.buses if b.is_regulated_by_gen()]
+  >>> reg_buses = [bus for bus in net.buses if bus.is_regulated_by_gen()]

   >>> print len(reg_buses), net.get_num_buses_reg_by_gen()
   5 5

 A bus also has information about the devices that are connected to it or that are regulating its voltage magnitude.
-For example, the attributes :data:`gens <pfnet.Bus.gens>` and :data:`reg_trans <pfnet.Bus.reg_trans>` contain a list of generators connected to the bus and a list of tap-changing transformers regulating its voltage magnitude, respectively.
+For example, the attributes :data:`generators <pfnet.Bus.generators>` and :data:`reg_trans <pfnet.Bus.reg_trans>` contain a list of generators connected to the bus and a list of tap-changing transformers regulating its voltage magnitude, respectively.

 .. _net_branch: